Korsakoff syndrome: Causes

 Conditions resulting in thiamine deficiency and its effects include chronic alcoholism and severe malnutrition.
 Alcoholism may co-occur with poor nutrition, which in addition to inflammation of the stomach lining, causes thiamine deficiency.
 Other causes include dietary deficiencies, prolonged vomiting, eating disorders, and the effects of chemotherapy.
 It can also occur in pregnant women who have a form of extreme morning sickness known as hyperemesis gravidarum.
 Mercury poisoning can also lead to Korsakoff syndrome.
 Though it does not always co-occur, this disorder can emerge frequently as a consequential result of Wernicke's encephalopathy.

 PET scans show that there is a decrease of glucose metabolism in the frontal, parietal and cingulated regions of the brain in those with Korsakoff syndrome.
 This may contribute to memory loss and amnesia.
 Structural neuroimaging has also shown the presence of midline diencephalic lesions and cortical atrophy.

 Structural lesions of the central nervous system, though rare, can also contribute to symptoms of KS.
 Severe damage to the medial dorsal nucleus inevitably results in memory deficit.
-Additionally, autopsies of people who had KS have showed lesions in both the midline and anterior thalamus, and thalamic infarctions.
+Additionally, autopsies of people who had KS have shown lesions in both the midline and anterior thalamus, and thalamic infarctions.
 Bilateral infarctions to the thalamus can result in Korsakoff-induced amnesia as well.
 These findings imply damage to anterior thalamic nuclei can result in disruptive memory.